- The award for the best super fund, according to…

 |Chant West – Median performance by fund category to 30 June 2014 (%)|

 |Fund category||1 mth (%)||3 mths (%)||1 yr (%)||3 yrs (pa) (%)||5 yrs (pa) (%)||7 yrs (pa) (%)||10 yrs (pa) (%)|

 |Growth (61–80% growth assets)||0.2||2.1||12.8||9.6||9.6||3.7||6.9|

 |Conservative (21 –40% growth assets)||0.4||1.7||7.7||6.8||7.3||4.6||5.9|

 Note: Table compares the median performance for each category in Chant West’s multi-manager performance survey, ranging from All Growth to Conservative.
 Performance is shown net of investment fees and tax.
 It does not include administration fees or adviser commissions.
 Negative returns appear as follows: -0.1% means a loss of 0.1%

 4. APRA takes whole-of-fund approach

-The latest APRA tables (released in March 2012) summarise the performance of Australia’s 200 largest super funds for the 12 months ending 30 June 2011, for the 3-year period ending 30 June 2011, and for the 5-year and 7-year periods ending 30 June 2011, and for each of the previous seven years.
+The latest APRA tables (released in January 2014) summarise the performance of Australia’s 200 largest super funds for the 12 months ending 30 June 2013, for the 5-year period ending 30 June 2013, and for the 10-year period ending 30 June 2013, and for each of the previous 10 years.
 The APRA tables also include super funds paying pensions.

-The next edition of the Superannuation Fund-level Rates of Return publication will be released in 2013.
+The next edition of the Superannuation Fund-level Rates of Return publication, covering returns to June 2014, will be released in early 2015.